-Infringement claims should be sent to the Dean of Student Services:
+Infringement claims should be sent to the CEO's Office:

-Dean's Office 7704 Leesburg Pike, Suite 1000 Falls Church, VA 22043 Phone: (703) 891-1787
+CEO's Office 7704 Leesburg Pike, Suite 1000 Falls Church, VA 22043 Phone: (703) 891-1787 Email: ijnosegbe@standardcollege.edu

-Email: dean@standardcollege.edu

 The College's users should not download, upload, transmit, make available or otherwise distribute copyrighted material without authorization using the College's computer systems, networks, and Internet access or storage media.
 This is inclusive of utilizing unlicensed/unauthorized peer-to-peer file services that would promote copyright infringement.
 Users who violate this policy are subject to disciplinary action as appropriate under the circumstances.
 Such disciplinary action may include suspension, dismissal and other legal actions.